petershin/liferay-learn/docs/dxp/latest/en/process-automation/forms/dynamic-data-lists/creating-data-definitions.md

 ---
 # Creating Data Definitions

+!!! important
+    Dynamic Data Lists is deprecated as of Liferay DXP 7.3, and is planned for removal in 2024.
+It is replaced by [Objects](../../../liferay-development/objects.md).
+Please [migrate](./migrating-to-liferay-objects.md) your Dynamic Data Lists to Objects as soon as possible.

 To create a data definition:

 1. Navigate to *Content & Data* &rarr; *Dynamic Data Lists*.